-Competing at our regional science fair is only the beginning!
-Within the National Science Fair Program, the Canada-Wide Science Fair constitutes the national championship round, where finalists from Regional Science Fairs across the country meet and compete.
+Competing at our regional science fair is only the beginning.
+The Canada-Wide Science Fair (CWSF) is the national championship round, where finalists from Regional Science Fairs across the country meet and compete in a different Canadian city each May.

-For students interested in pushing their science fair experience further, various international programs exists and we encourage our GVRSF participants to apply!
+For students interested in going further, various international programs exists and we encourage our GVRSF participants to apply.

-The world’s largest international pre-college science competition, annually provides a forum for more than 1,600 high school students from over 70 countries, regions, and territories to showcase their independent research and compete for more than $4 million in awards.
+The Intel ISEF is the world’s largest international pre-college science competition, annually provides a forum for more than 1,600 high school students from over 70 countries, regions, and territories to showcase their independent research and compete for more than $4 million in awards.

-The 2014 TISF brings together students and teachers in Taiwan and from around the world for seven days to compete and to experience exciting cultural exchanges.
-Students are billeted with a Taiwanese family for the week.
+The Taiwan International Science Fair (TISF) brings together students and teachers from around the world in Taipei for seven days to compete and to experience exciting cultural exchanges.

 The Lower Mainland and UBC has many extra-curricular science programs available to students.